 Conference USA needs to find another home for football and basketball.
-Not because the AAC just got a new TV deal, but because one of the networks that currently carries their inventory is on the verge of disappearing from American television sets.
+Not because the AAC just got a new TV deal, but because one of the networks that currently carry their inventory is on the verge of disappearing from American television sets.

 Earlier this week, beIN Sports had its latest complaint against Comcast/Xfinity dismissed by the Federal Communications Commission.